 In the table, the average positive column shows the average gain for stocks that went up.
 The average negative shows the average decline for stocks that fell during the quarter.
 This is another data point to confirm that risk and return are higher for stocks trading at low prices.

-But, the risks and returns for stocks trading at higher prices, those above $25, show the importance of stock selection.
+But, the risks and returns for stock market trading at higher prices, those above $25, show the importance of stock selection.
 On average, the losers are almost as large as the gainers when looking at the absolute values.
 The risk return profile of low priced stocks seems to justify the risks in that price range.

 The next table confirms that an investor pursuing big gains in an individual stock should focus on stocks trading below $5, or even $10.
 This table shows that 10.6% of the stocks trading below $5 doubled in value at some point during the quarter.
 However, 4% of those stocks fell at least 50% during the quarter.